Storming of Shelford House: Background

 Shelford House was originally a priory, and had been owned by the Stanhope family since the dissolution of the monasteries in 1536.
 The original priory was then extended into a substantial mansion surrounded by a moat in around 1600.
 At the time of the start of the English Civil War in 1642 the estate was owned by Philip Stanhope, 1st Earl of Chesterfield, who supported the Royalist cause.
 Chesterfield's main seat in Derbyshire was quickly taken by Parliamentarian forces, and so he used Shelford as headquarters for a troop of cavalry with which he led patrols into the Vale of Belvoir.
 Shelford was situated in Nottinghamshire, 9 mi east of the town of Newark-on-Trent.
 Newark's location at the crossroads between the Fosse Way and Great North Road meant it was known as the "Key to the North", and this strategically important location was quickly secured by the Royalists in December 1642 when Sir John Henderson was sent to fortify the town.
 As part of his plans for fortifications Henderson set up a series of mutually supportive defensive locations that would act as a buffer between Newark and Parliamentarian attacks.

 Shelford House was chosen as one of these strongholds, along with Belvoir Castle, Wiverton Hall, and Thurgarton House.
 The four stately homes now made up the first line of Royalist defence against attacks from the Parliamentarian towns of Nottingham, Derby, and Leicester.
 Shelford and Wiverton were the largest of the four, but none of them was expected to hold out against a concerted assault; at best the expectation was that they would delay an attack on Newark.
-In January 1643 Chesterfield left Shelford to take command of a garrison force at Lichfield, and gave command of the house to his son Sir Philip Stanhope.
+In January 1643 Chesterfield left Shelford to take command of a garrison force at Lichfield, and gave command of the house to his son Philip Stanhope.
 He was the lieutenant-colonel in command of the Duke of Gloucester's Regiment of Horse situated at Shelford, and as governor he then also gained control of the small number of infantrymen stationed there as part of the garrison.
 The house was used as a forward observation post and also served as the staging point for raids from Newark into Nottingham, which succeeded in causing much damage to Parliamentarian outposts and the countryside.